avolve-dao/avolve/README.md

 - **Real-Time Engagement:** Live dashboards, notifications, and feedback loops.
 - **Regenerative Governance:** Transparent, data-driven, and participatory decision-making.

-### Token System and Sacred Geometry
+### Token System and Mathematical Patterns
-Avolve’s token system is inspired by sacred geometry and fractal patterns:
+Avolve’s token system is inspired by mathematically significant patterns such as the golden ratio and the Fibonacci sequence.
+These patterns are used in the design and structure of the platform to promote balance, scalability, and aesthetic coherence:
 - **GEN (Supercivilization):** Ecosystem journey (Zinc gradient)
 - **SAP (Superachiever):** Individual journey (Stone gradient)
   - **PSP:** Personal Success Puzzle (Amber-Yellow)